 Liz Davis is a User Experience Designer with a passion for making technology accessible.
 She currently works at SPR Consulting and will graduate in 2019 with a Master’s in Human Computer Interaction from DePaul University.
 She gives talks, workshops and consultations about the accessibility of technology.

-Joyce Otuwa is a Staff Attorney at Equip for Equality, investigating, negotiating, and litigating social security and discrimination cases on behalf of clients.
+Joyce Otuwa is an Attorney at the State of Illinois Attorney General’s Office Civil Rights Bureau.
 Joyce believes in public service, mentorship, and the deconstruction of exclusive ideology through education, activism, and legal advocacy.
 Joyce earned a J.D. and B.A. from the University of Illinois.

 Grishma Shah is the Co-Director for the Chicago ReelAbilities Film Festival and an Artist completing her PhD in Community Psychology.
 Grishma’s passion for social justice is depicted through storytelling and art, as catalysts to thinking deeper, in hopes to question our pre-conditioned viewpoints and evoke awareness of our unconscious biases.

 Evelyn Keolian is a Librarian in the Chicago Public Library (CPL) system.
 Evelyn also serves as the founder and chair of the Diversability Advocacy Committee at CPL.
 Evelyn is an adjunct instructor in American Sign Language at Oakton Community College.
 She serves on the Board of Directors of Changing Worlds.
 Evelyn received a M.L.I.S. from the University of North Texas/California State University, Northridge in 2012.

 Zully JF Alvarado is an educator, trainer, public speaker, entrepreneur and international leader and advocate on the rights of children, women, and persons with disabilities.
 Zully currently lives in Gary, Indiana and raises awareness on the importance of accessibility in infrastructure, transportation and outdoor recreation.
 Zully earned an M.Ed. from the Erikson Institute.